Shanyey/ip/docs/README.md

 # Nova User Guide
 ![Screenshot of Nova GUI](./Ui.png)

-Nova Chatbot is a lightweight, Java-based personal assistant for managing your tasks.
-With Nova, you can add to-dos, deadlines, and events using simple commands, view your task list, and even undo or redo changes.
+Nova Chatbot is a **lightweight**, Java-based personal assistant for managing your tasks.
+With Nova, you can:
+- add to-dos
+- add deadlines
+- add events
+- delete tasks
+- mark or unmark tasks as done
+- view your task list,
+- undo or redo changes

 Nova’s conversational tone and intuitive error messages make task management both efficient and enjoyable.

+> [!TIP]
+>
+>- Replace <content> with the correct text without the arrow heads!
+> - Inputs are case-insensitive.

 ## Adding To-Dos

+Creates a to-do task with a description.
+Type List after to view your to-do task.

+Format: `Todo <Description>`

-Example: `todo Read Book`
+Example: `Todo Read Book`

 ```
 Your wish is my command UwU